Saturday, November 5, 2022

 Source: Gyakuten Kenji 2 official site

-Summary: In the one of the last posts published on the official Gyakuten Kenji 2 ("Turnabout Prosecutor 2") developers blog, dated February 24th 2011, assistant producer Shiozawa Natsuki looks back at the development of the game that was released just a few weeks earlier.
+Summary: In the one of the last posts published on the official Gyakuten Kenji 2 (Ace Attorney Investigations 2 - Prosecutor's Gambit) developers blog, dated February 24th 2011, assistant producer Shiozawa Natsuki looks back at the development of the game that was released just a few weeks earlier.
 She reminiscences about the summer, when director and lead writer Yamazaki realized they weren't going to meet the scenario deadlines at this rate, and decided to lock himself up in a meeting room for months with just a computer to make sure he'd finish the scenario in time.
 And time flies when you're cooped up all day in a small room, and sometimes, even things like birthdays come second to work.

 Images are taken from the source article.
 Copyrights belongs to the respective owners.